 Closed delivery systems store or convey agricultural water in a manner that does not expose it to the outside environment and where water maintains the initial source type.
 Water from closed delivery systems must be tested at the end of the system to verify water quality is unchanged as it moves through the system.
 Additional details about testing requirements for a closed delivery system are provided in Tables 2B(1), 2B(2), and 2C, and guidance is provided in Appendix A.

 Open delivery systems, at some point in the system, store or convey agricultural water in a manner that exposes it to the outside environment (i.e., a reservoir / pond, canal, lateral, uncovered water tank, etc.).
 Water in open delivery systems (e.g., reservoirs and ponds) may be used in overhead applications within 21 days to the scheduled harvest if it is treated (as described in Table 2D) at the time it is applied to crops.
-Additional details about testing requirements for an open delivery system are provided in Table 2A and 2E pertaining to Type B agricultural water systems, and guidance is provided in Appendix A.
+Additional details about testing requirements for an open delivery system are provided in Tables 2A and 2E pertaining to Type B agricultural water systems, and guidance is provided in Appendix A.

 System evaluation: Each component of an agricultural water system must be evaluated to ensure that the quality of agricultural water used in leafy green operations is known (i.e., the required parameters are measured and conform to the prescribed standards) and adequate for its intended use.
 Agricultural water use will vary depending on the type of system.